DrCopyPaste/RoutinR/Readme.md

 - timesheets for all jobs can be viewed in a list
 - current job for punch clock can be changed (set effectively on stopping, enabling toggling while already having started)

+- saved job timesheets can be updated (change assigned job and/ or start/ end time)

 # Features ToDo
+- visualize adjacent/ potentially overlapping time sheet entries when editing job time sheet entries
+- change timespan format (seconds and/or ms should always be visible to indicate progress)
+- consistend datetime formatters
 - job timesheets can be filtered by jobname and time interval (also today/ this week/ this month filter for time sheet entries)

-- job timesheets can be updated (change assigned job and/ or start/ end time)
+- enable merging adjacent time sheet entries if they share the same job

 - pretty format time sheet entries